How we teach and support

 Has a sense of achievement and responsibility

-The Preparatory year is the beginning of formal schooling and it is important that the transition from home or kindergarten to school is a smooth one.
-At St Jude’s each child is visited by their Prep teacher at home prior to commencing school.
-These personal visits provide parents, children and teachers with the opportunity to become acquainted with each other, thereby ensuring a smooth start to the year.
+The Foundation/Prep year is the beginning of formal schooling and it is important that the transition from home or kindergarten to school is a smooth one.
+At St Jude’s each child is visited by their Prep teacher at kinder prior to commencing school.
+These personal visits provide children and teachers with the opportunity to become acquainted with each other, thereby ensuring a smooth start to the year.

 There are many things that you, as a parent, can do to help your child’s introduction to school be a happy one: